seoulstice/rales_engine/README.md

 ## Testing

 To begin testing, you will want start a server for the rales_engine directory.
-Open a terminal tab in the rales_engine directory and enter the following:
+Open a new terminal tab in the rales_engine directory and enter the following:

 ```
 rails s